MatthewSmith430/GVTr/README.md

 Zhu Z, Puliga M, Cerina F, Chessa A, Riccaboni M (2015) Global Value Trees.
 PLoS ONE 10(5): e0126699. <https://doi.org/10.1371/journal.pone.0126699>

 The package allows you to:
--Load WIOD data for 2000 - 2014
+- Load WIOD data for 2000 - 2014

--Create a value added contribution matrix/edgelist/network from the WIOD
+- Create a value added contribution matrix/edgelist/network from the WIOD

--Create a GVT for a root country-industry node
+- Create a GVT for a root country-industry node

--Plot GVT
+- Plot GVT

 Packages
 --------